ErlingSigurdson/SegMap595/README.md

 char represented_char = SegMap595.get_represented_char(counter);
 ```

-Get the pointer to a string that represents a standard (since GCC 4.3 or C++14) binary number notation for a given byte:
+Get the pointer to a string that represents a standard (since GCC 4.3 or C++14) binary number notation
+for a given byte (`0bXXXXXXXX`):
 ```cpp
 const char *byte_bin_notation = SegMap595.get_byte_bin_notation_as_str(byte_to_shift);
 ```